- Built: 1920; Acquired 2006

 A Combine is a piece of railroad equipment that combines a baggage compartment and passenger seating into a single car.
 Our Combine, Number 23, was built in 1925 by the Pressed Steel Car Company of Pittsburgh, PA for the Bessemer & Lake Erie Railroad.
 Utilized in passenger service by the Bessemer until the 1950s, it was converted into a diner for business train service and renumbered A-200.
 Donated to the Pennsylvania Trolley Museum in 1964 and acquired by The Everett Railroad in 2012, the car was returned to service in 2015.
 The first refurbished car in our fleet, Number 23 allows riders to enjoy comfortable seating, or on many trips, gives riders the chance to enjoy a standing-room view from its baggage compartment door.

 The Everett Railroad owns six former-Central Railroad of New Jersey (CNJ) 78-seat commuter coaches.
 Car 1194, built in 1927 by Bethlehem Shipbuilding, is one of those six.
-Acquired from the Ohio Central Railroad in 2008, it is undergoing restoration at our shops and will be the first CNJ car to join the active roster.
+Acquired from the Ohio Central Railroad in 2008, it underwent a complete restoration and returned to service in Fall 2018.

 The backbone of our fleet are three former-Delaware Lackawanna & Western (DL&W) Multiple-Unit (MU) cars.
 Built by Pullman in 1929 and 1930, the 84-seat cars served the DL&W and its successors in commuter service until the 1980s.
 Upon retirement, our cars were purchased by the Horseshoe Curve Chapter of the National Railway Historical Society (NRHS), demotorized, and refurbished for use on tourist trains.
 Renumbered 103, 104, and 105 respectively, the cars served the NRHS for over thirty years before being acquired by the Everett Railroad in early 2018.
 Following Everett Railroad tradition, these cars will be returned to their original DL&W numbers as time allows.